WillhKessler/GCMC_RScripts/README.md

 ## ABOUT ParallelOutputs_Combine.R
 The script takes all the results of all the individual jobs executed by the Parallel Processing workflow, above, and reconstitutes them into a single file.
 This script can be run using the same process as running the Parallel Processing Template (using sbR, sbatch, or 'run' on a local machine).
+The final results are:
+1. CSV in WIDE format (one row per feature, columns added for each joined observation)
+2. CSV in LONG format (multiple rows per feature, each row represents a single day/month observation)
+3. RDS file of results in WIDE format

 Please note that this process is very memory intensive.
 Your submission may fail due to OOM errors.
 Increase the memsize requirements in sbR or sbatch as necessary